anthonyjn08/HTML-CSS-Essentials-Portfolio-Project/README.md

 For CSS testing I used the Jigsaw validator found at https://jigsaw.w3.org/css-validator.
 There were no errors found when passing the code through.

+**Lighthouse Testing**

+As well as testing the html and css code I also ran tests using Lighthouse in Chrome Dev.

 ### **Deployment**

 The page was deployed on Github pages.
 The procedure followed was: